 On a Mission (Weekly)

 Complete 15 × Missions.
 It does not matter which faction, region or storyline.
 They all count.
+Details: Wiki Entry

 On a Continuing Mission (Weekly)

 Complete 45 × Missions.
 All types of missions count for this too.
+Details: Wiki Entry

 You may find that different regions or factions have their own wrappers as well.
 These are a chance to earn bonus tokens and reputation.
 If you’re going for even On a Mission (Weekly) then you may clear the faction wrapper too.
 Just remember to pick it up before you dive into your quests!

+This Yule Festival quest is, as far as I remember, the only LOTRO Event to incorporation Missions.
+Many (including Yule) have Seasonal Instances and Ill Omens is based on Skirmishes.
 But during Wintertide, you can complete a Mission to earn 1×, which also counts towards the daily wrapper.

 TL;DR Access LOTRO Missions, Level Up Differently and See New Places!